Exploring Part-Informed Visual-Language Learning for Person Re-Identification: Related Work

 \subsection{Appearance-based Person ReID}

-Appearance-Based ReID aims to match a target pedestrian across disjoint visible camera views at varying places and times.
-It is challenging to learn suitable feature representations robust enough to withstand large intra-class variations of illumination \cite{zeng2020illumination}, poses \cite{miao2019pose}, scales \cite{hou2019interaction}, viewpoints \cite{karanam2015person} and background clutter \cite{luo2019spectral}.
-Earlier studies often utilize handcrafted descriptors (\textit{e.g.,} HOG \cite{dalal2005histograms} and LOMO \cite{liao2015person}) to extract low-level features such as color, shape, or texture for person retrieval.
-However, it is pretty hard to manually design optimal visual features with stronger discriminability and better stability \cite{yan2020learning}.
+Appearance-based ReID aims to match a target pedestrian across disjoint visible camera views at varying places and times.
+It is challenging to learn suitable feature representations robust enough to withstand large intra-class variations of illumination, poses, and background clutter \cite{miao2019pose, Luo_2019_CVPR_Workshops}.

-Nowadays, deep learning methods show powerful capacity of automatically extracting features from large-scale image datasets and have achieved state-of-the-art results on RGB-based person ReID tasks \cite{miao2019pose, hou2019interaction, yan2020learning}.
-Building on various sophisticated CNN architectures, deep ReID models are doing exceptionally well on visual matching by learning robust cross-camera feature representations and optimal distance metrics in an end-to-end manner \cite{ye2021deep, chen2017person, chen2017beyond, Luo_2019_CVPR_Workshops}.

-To learn more discriminative features, part information and contextual information are also exploited in recent works \cite{wang2020high, kalayeh2018human, miao2019pose, shen2018person, luo2019spectral}.
+Nowadays, deep learning methods show powerful capacity of automatically extracting features from large-scale image datasets and have achieved state-of-the-art results on RGB-based person ReID tasks \cite{miao2019pose}.
+Building on various sophisticated CNN architectures, deep ReID models are doing exceptionally well on visual matching by learning robust cross-camera feature representations and optimal distance metrics in an end-to-end manner \cite{ye2021deep, Luo_2019_CVPR_Workshops}.
+To learn more discriminative features, part information and contextual information are also exploited in recent works \cite{wang2020high, miao2019pose}.
 For example, methods like PCB \cite{Sun_2018_ECCV} and MGN \cite{wei2018person} utilize hand-crafted partitioning to split feature maps into grid cells or horizontal stripes for local feature learning.
-Another line of researches adopt off-the-shelf pose estimation \cite{wang2020high} or attention module \cite{li2018harmonious} to extract the human part aligned features.
+Another line of researches adopt off-the-shelf pose estimation or attention module \cite{wang2020high} to extract the human part aligned features.
 Although these approaches have reported encouraging performance, the learned part features still lack high-level semantics under the single supervision of discrete identity labels \cite{li2023clip}.